tseli0s/nvdialog/README.md

 A known issue is that CMake may struggle to find Gtk+ libraries when building the library.
 You should use `make` instead if you run into issues, written exactly for this purpose.
 You may not be able to configure the library as much with this build method though.

+A future X11 backend based on Xt/Xaw is being considered, as it can remove the `gtk` dependency while still providing graphical dialogs that work with the X server, with minimal memory and CPU footprint.

 ## Android
-Android support will not be implemented anytime soon (Nor iOS support).
-You are advised instead to use Android's `AlertDialog` class or your UI library, which would achieve the same effect, since you'd have to use Java in your application anyways.
+Android support will not be implemented anytime soon.
+You are advised instead to use Android's `AlertDialog` class (through Java), which would achieve the same effect but cut out the C-side middleman, since you'd have to use Java in your application anyways.

-## Other OSes
-Other OSes are assumed to be supported.
-To make sure they do indeed work, you need to make sure the given OS supports **all** of the following features:
-- Unix-like, or alternatively, **very closely** resembling Windows (If the latter, ignore the following).
-- X11 or Wayland as the windowing system
-- Gtk3, or Gtk4 and Libadwaita

 # Current Status
 As of August 2025, the main focus of development is to stabilize and standardize all interfaces, and switch the library to maintenance mode only, as I believe there isn't much left to add.
 The long term plan is to release v1.0 and stop there, only making sure the library runs well from that point forward.
 In addition, to make sure that the library is truly seamless across platforms and systems, extra attention will be given to the `cocoa` and `win32` backends and more extensive testing will take place.